Alex-Riviello/power_supply_mk1/README.md

 ### Circuit Design

 The PCB was designed using KiCAD.
 The KiCAD project can be found in the ./kicad_psu_mk1 directory.
 NOTE: This was one of my first PCB designs.
 I tried using many through-hole components to test them on a breadboard.
-Having known the PCB price only depended on the PCB size, I would have eliminated a lot of the empty space.

 #### Schematic